Skip to Content

 • If chemical control indicators fail or if sterilization cycle does not complete, items must be resterilized prior to use.

-• Autoclave or Gas validation must be performed semiannually.
+• Autoclave or gas sterilizer validation must be performed semiannually.

-• Documentation of semiannual validation must be available and accessible for review.
+• Documentation of semiannual validation must be available for review.

 Additional Information/Guidance